zyw0904/videpipeplus/README.md

 ### Build

-- Build VideoPipe (via shell)
+- Build FlexiVision (via shell)
-    - Go to the videopipeplus folder
+    - Go to the FlexiVision folder
     - run `cd build/`
     - run `sh build.sh`
     - it will generate a library called `libvp.so` and copy it to `/usr/local/lib` automatically.